 Keep your horse as 'naturally' as possible.
-If it can't be turned out all of the time, be sure that it has ample time to be out on pasture, eating in a head down position, and time to roll, run, and buck when it is feeling energetic.
+If it can't be turned out (allowed outside) all of the time, be sure that it has ample time to be outdoors, eating in a head down position, and time to roll, run, and buck when it is feeling energetic.
 If its diet is high in concentrates, cut back while still providing good quality hay or pasture grass.

 It won't be a mistake to take your horse back to the basics.
 Even if your goal is to trail ride, a strong, hard to control horse will benefit from schooling.
 The aim is to develop greater obedience.
-In the mildest bit, your horse will respond to in an enclosed ring or arena, focus on lots of transition changes, up and down.
 Ride circles, serpentines, loops and other patterns at varying gaits.
 Keep your horse's mind busy and focused on what you are asking it to do.

 You may want to start from the very beginning, lunging for obedience, and teaching voice aids.
 It's also essential to anticipate where a problem might occur and take steps to avoid it before it happens.
 If you're not sure how to go about this a coach or trainer can help you out.

 Whether your horse is habitually strong or not, at some point you may be faced with a horse that bolts and runs away.
-A really bad spook can get of control on even the most obedient and quiet horse.
-In an extreme situation where a bolt could take you into a very dangerous spot, like a busy roadway, over a cliff, through a dutch door, or another extreme hazard, you may have no choice but to protect yourself and do an emergency dismount.
+In an extreme situation where a bolt could take you into a very dangerous spot, you may have no choice but to protect yourself and do an emergency dismount.
 Thankfully, situations like this are extremely rare.